judeomg/PSO-KDVA/README.md

-# PSO-KDVA:  Lightweight Software Vulnerability Assessment Model Using Particle Swarm Optimization and Knowledge Distillation
+# PSO-KDVA: A Lightweight Software Vulnerability Assessment Model Using Particle Swarm Optimization and Knowledge Distillation

 This repository contains the implementation of **PSO-KDVA**, which includes fine-tuning a teacher model and compressing a student model for software vulnerability assessment (SVA).
 It also provides datasets and tools to facilitate research in SVA.
 ![image](https://github.com/user-attachments/assets/5b33aed6-896e-49ba-8e43-f4a4e771d8cd)